-I am a postdoctoral fellow at the Mathematical Biosciences Institute and the Department of Biomedical Informatics at the Ohio State University working with Professor Kevin Coombes.
-I am currently supported by an NHGRI K99 grant.
-In August 2021, I will start as an Assistant Professor of Biostatistics at the Vanderbilt University.
+I am an Assistant Professor of Biostatistics at the Vanderbilt University.
+Before joining Vanderbilt, I was a postdoctoral fellow at the Mathematical Biosciences Institute and the Department of Biomedical Informatics at the Ohio State University working with Professor Kevin Coombes.
+I am currently supported by an NHGRI K99/R00 grant.

 My research interests are machine learning, computational biology, and bioinformatics.
 Currently, I am working on the causal effect estimation of regulatory molecules on transcription.
 I also have ongoing collaborations with oncologists and working on interesting cancer-related problems such as drug screening and cancer progression modeling.